QuantumPackage/qp2/plugins/local/gpu_x86/README.rst

 gpu_x86
 =======

-x86 implementation of GPU routines.
+CPU implementation of GPU routines.
 For use when GPUs are not available.